3.3 Strategy Discussion/Meeting

 Children and Young People’s Services must hold a Strategy Discussion/Meeting whenever there is reasonable cause to suspect that a child has suffered or is likely to suffer Significant Harm.

-This may be following a Referral and Initial Assessment or at any time during an assessment or where a child is receiving support services, if concerns about significant harm to the child emerge.
+This may be following a Referral or at any time during an Assessment or where a child is receiving support services, if concerns about significant harm to the child emerge.

 A Strategy Discussion can take the form of a telephone discussion or a meeting (a Strategy Meeting) depending on the urgency and nature of the referral.